aknbln/SongChartAI/README.md

 # 🎵 Predicting Apple Music Chart Rankings
+This project is for educational and research purposes and archived.
+Feel free to contribute or use insights for your own work!

 ## 📌 Project Overview
 This project aims to predict the relative popularity of songs on the Apple Music charts using machine learning techniques.
 Instead of focusing on exact rankings, we classify songs into five ranking categories based on their position on the Apple charts.
 Additionally, we explore a more ambitious goal: predicting a song’s stream ranking using only pre-release features—insights that could be valuable for music producers.